Social Work FAQs

 You can find out more about our Partners here.

-All placements are overseen by the Partnership Practice Education Team, responsible for ensuring placement quality assurance and the highest standards of practice education across the Partnership.
+All placements are overseen by a group of representatives from across the Partnership, responsible for ensuring placement quality assurance and the highest standards of practice education.

 What opportunities are there after my degree?